 Forna is currently a Lannan Visiting Chair at Georgetown University.
 Prior appointments have been at Bath Spa University and Williams College, Massachusetts.
 She also contributes opinion pages for the Guardian, and her writing has appeared in Granta, The Times, The Observer and Vogue.
 She has acted as judge for a number of literary awards and was most recently a judge for the 2013 International Man Booker Prize.

 Aminatta Forna is the award-winning author of the three novels The Hired Man, The Memory of Love and Ancestor Stones, and the critically acclaimed memoir The Devil that Danced on the Water.
+Her next novel, Happiness is forthcoming with Grove Press in 2018.
 Her fiction has won the Commonwealth Writers’ Prize Best Book Award and the PEN Hurston/Wright Legacy Award, as has been short-listed for the Neustadt Prize, the Orange Prize for Fiction, the IMPAC Award, the Warwick Prize and nominated for the European Prize for Fiction.
 Her memoir was serialized on BBC Radio and in The Sunday Times newspaper.
 Forna is currently a Lannan Visiting Chair at Georgetown University in Washington, D.C.

 THE HIRED MAN (Novel, 2014)